evanharmon/dotfiles/README.md

 ## Git config

-Example git config located at `.config/example-git-config`.
+Example git config located at `example-git-config`.
-Use it as a base to edit the global git config.
+Use it as a base to edit the global git config on a new machine.

 ## Package / tooling installs